bbugyi200/zorg/README.md

 ### `zorg query --help`

 ```
-usage: zorg query [-h] query
+usage: zorg query [-h] [-e] [-s] query

 Run a zorg query against your zettel directory.

 positional arguments:
   query                 The zorg query we will run.

 options:
   -h, --help            show this help message and exit
+  -e, --open-in-editor  Store query results in a temporary Zorg query page and
+                        then open this page in an editor.
+  -s, --store-in-file   Store query results in temporary Zorg query page and
+                        then print that page's file path to STDOUT.
 ```

 ### `zorg template --help`